 What do those words mean to you?

-Some writers would have you believe you can’t write a word without them.
+Some writers would have you believe you can’t write anything without them.

-Others think they’re unnecessary: you just sit down and write, regardless of how unenthused you feel.
+Other writers think they’re unnecessary: you just sit down and get on with the task at hand, regardless of how unenthused you feel.

 Personally, I think the truth is somewhere in the middle.